 Sander Owen is a Norwegian drummer and music producer, living in the USA.

-He has played with Kevin Moore (Dream Theater), Chris Poland (Megadeth), Matt Malley (Counting Crows), Ric Fierabracci (Chick Corea), Brett Garsed (Nelson), Hans Zermuehlen (Glenn Hughes), Ben Mallare (Kelly Clarkson), Vartan Mkhitaryan (Apple Pie), Marie Bergman (the Swedish artist), The Gravity Guild (top ten Hollywood band on ReverbNation), and Michael Gabbay (MTV songwriter); he has warmed up for Machina (ex Evanescence members); worked with Carson Slovak (Century); produced music for The Red Cross, Keith Floyd (the famous TV chef), TV Norge, and Norsk Film; and he has performed at The Whisky a Go Go, The Baked Potato, Musician's Institute, and The SAE Institue.
+He has played with Kevin Moore (Dream Theater), Chris Poland (Megadeth), Matt Malley (Counting Crows), Ric Fierabracci (Chick Corea), Brett Garsed (Nelson), Hans Zermuehlen (Glenn Hughes), Ben Mallare (Kelly Clarkson), Marie Bergman (the Swedish artist), and The Gravity Guild (top ten Hollywood band on ReverbNation).
+He has warmed up for Machina (ex-Evanescence members); worked with Carson Slovak (Century); produced music for The Red Cross, Keith Floyd (the famous TV chef), TV Norge, and Norsk Film; and he has performed at The Whisky a Go Go, The Baked Potato, Musician's Institute, and The SAE Institue.

 At fifteen, he started doing professional work—jazz clubs, cruise ships (Hurtigruta), wedding bands, cover bands, church bands.
 Sander went on to study music at the SVG School, where he graduated with top grades.
 He also had many students.
 He composed and arranged music for theaters and revues as well.
 After graduation, he moved to Oslo and started working for his uncle's sound production company.
 Sander also had a small, but successful rehearsal studio business at the time.
 His band released several albums and singles too.

-Eventually, he moved to Los Angeles, where he became a session drummer after getting some good advice from Kenny Aronoff (Smashing Pumkins, John Fogerty).
-After many years in LA, he decided to move someplace where he could afford to build his own studio.
-He considered many cities, but decided on El Paso.
-During the building process, he was fortunate to get some tips from Stan Katayama (recording engineer from the Rage Against The Machine debut album), Jan Erik Kongshaug (engineer on the majority of Pat Metheny's albums), as well as his other uncle, who is an acoustic engineer.
-The studio was custom made to record nothing but drums, and the equipment was top notch—Pro Tools, Neve, Sennheiser, Pearl, Zildjian.
+After a few years, he designed and built his own soundproof studio.
+He was fortunate to get some tips from Stan Katayama (recording engineer from the Rage Against The Machine debut album), Jan Erik Kongshaug (engineer on the majority of Pat Metheny's albums), as well as his other uncle, who is an acoustic engineer.
+The studio was custom made to record nothing but drums, with top notch equipment—Pro Tools, Neve, Sennheiser, Pearl, Zildjian.
+When he didn't record for clients, he produced his own music: groove based instead of riff or melody based, which became his signature style.